 With that said, here are the VPNs that we found — through testing and history — to be the most reliable for beating Netflix’s ban and granting consistent access to their users:

 ExpressVPN is one of the fastest VPNs on the planet.
 With a strong, 3,000+ server network spread into 94 countries, they’ve got plenty of servers to choose from, virtually ensuring a quick connection.
 Plus, ExpressVPN offers unlimited bandwidth, no speed caps, and no throttling, and with their friendly interface buffer-free streaming is just 1 or 2 clicks away.
 Their handy speed test, built into the desktop application, makes finding the fastest server in the region you want a breeze.

 The provider also offers military-grade security measures: 256-bit AES encryption as default, with an automatic kill switch and DNS leak protection.
 A wide array of device support completes the package, making ExpressVPN great for Netflix and any other streaming service.

 NordVPN is a close second in this race.
-With solid speeds built on a foundation of 5,300+ servers located in 61 countries, NordVPN is a powerhouse that can punch through the toughest content blocks.
+With solid speeds built on a foundation of over 5,800 servers in 59 countries, NordVPN is a powerhouse that can punch through the toughest content blocks.
 The provider’s advanced features make them one of the most consistent VPN-block breakers around, especially with their specialty servers; in particular, NordVPN’s dedicated IP addresses will beat Netflix’s shared blacklists.